Dynamic Principal Component Analysis in High Dimensions: Dynamic principal component analysis with sparsity

 An empirical version of (\ref{opt:dpca}) is formulated by substituting the expectation with its estimate.
-A naive estimate is to use the sample covariance matrix, which however has some drawbacks.
-First, since the data are collected at discrete grids, we can merely obtain estimates at observed times instead of the whole course $\tdomain$.
-Second, the sample covariance matrices are infeasible under irregular design.
-Third, the estimates may fluctuate significantly without smoothness regularization.
-Therefore, a reliable and smooth estimate is more suitable.
-To illustrate our main idea, we assume $\bmu(t)=0$ for the moment.
-According to Weyl's inequality, the continuity of $\Sigma(t)$ implies that the $\lambda_k(t)$ is continuous, which ensures that the explained variances by projecting the data at $t_{il}$ onto the neighboring principal subspace at $t$ vary in a continuous manner.
+A naive estimate is to use the sample covariance matrix $S$, which however has some drawbacks as discussed in Section \ref{sec:intro}.
+First, since the data are collected at discrete grids, one can merely obtain estimates at observed times instead of the whole period $\tdomain$.
+Second, the sample covariance matrices are infeasible under the irregular design.
+Third, the estimates may fluctuate significantly without considering smoothness.
+Therefore, a reliable and smooth estimate is desirable.
+To illustrate the main idea, we assume $\bmu(t)=0$ for the moment.
+To obtain the estimate at the target time $t$, we borrow the information of the data observed at neighboring grids.
 Thus, motivated by the local linear smoothing, we propose an empirical optimization problem as follows,

-where $w_{il}(t)= \{R_2 K_h(t_{il}-t) - R_1K_h(t_{il}-t)(t_{il}-t)\}/\{R_0R_2 - R_1^2\}$, $R_{\ell} = \sum_{i=1}^n\sum_{l=1}^{m_i} K_h(t_{il}-t)(t_{il}-t)^{\ell}$, $\ell=0, 1, 2$, $h$ is the bandwidth, $K_h(\cdot) = K(\cdot/h)/h$ and $K$ is a kernel function.
+where $w_{il}(t)= \{R_2 K_h(t_{il}-t) - R_1K_h(t_{il}-t)(t_{il}-t)\}/\{R_0R_2 - R_1^2\}$, $R_{\ell} = \sum_{i=1}^n\sum_{l=1}^{m_i} K_h(t_{il}-t)(t_{il}-t)^{\ell}$, $\ell=0, 1, 2$, $h$ is the bandwidth, $K_h(\cdot) = K(\cdot/h)/h$ and $K$ is a kernel function \citep{jianqing1996local}.
 It can be equivalently formulated as